 EDCTP research consortia must have a minimum of one sub-Saharan African partner, and the number of African principal investigators has been steadily increasing.
-In addition, since its inception the EDCTP capacitydeveloping programme has supported more than 500 African researchers, including 146 fellows and 400 MSc/PhD students, with at least 90% continuing their research career in Africa.
+In addition, since its inception the EDCTP capacity-developing programme has supported more than 600 African researchers, including 181 fellows, with at least 90% continuing their research career in Africa.